 What thing?
 Charles Bonaparte, Napoleon’s dad, was not present when the future emperor was conceived.
 And yet, Laetizia was excepting her child...
 Well, gossips say Charles Bonaparte is not Napoleon’s biological dad.
 Historians like specialist Jean Tulard disputed, others like Edmond Outin wrote books about this.

 So, who’s Napoleon’s daddy?
 Some say the count de Marbeuf, a Breton nobleman, governor of Corsica at that time.
-Whoa, Napo half Breton... that’s all we needed!
+Whoa, Napoleon was half Breton... that’s all we needed!
 We don’t know what really happened, but Marbeuf fell madly in love with Laetizia and they had a baby.

 And Marbeuf didn’t want to attend to the boy’s baptism, because he could not assume.
-On the other hand, he will support the young Napo when he’ll be admitted in the prestigious military school of Brienne: he paid all the registration fees and even used his connections, because you had to be from a noble family to be admitted… Weird, did you say?
+On the other hand, he would support the young Napoleon when he’d be admitted in the prestigious military school of Brienne: he paid all the registration fees and even used his connections, because you had to be from a noble family to be admitted… Weird, did you say?